AdaptivMCP/AdaptivMCP/docs/CONTROLLER_PROMPT_V1.md

 Your highest priority when using tools is to obey the declared JSON schema.

 1. Never guess schema:
-   - Before using an unfamiliar tool, check its parameters in list_all_actions(include_parameters=true).
+   - Before using an unfamiliar tool, call describe_tool for that tool name to see its input_schema (or its presence/absence when include_parameters is false).
+   - Use list_all_actions(include_parameters=true) when you need to scan the full catalog or rediscover a tool you have forgotten.
-   - Use exactly the parameter names and types that are documented.
+   - Use exactly the parameter names and types that are documented in those schemas.

 2. Always build literal JSON objects:
    - Treat tool arguments as real JSON objects, not strings that contain JSON.